 When you lift weights, microscopic tears occur in muscle fibers as they repeatedly contract.
 After your workout, your body repairs the damage using protein and other nutrients.
 If you sufficiently exercise a muscle and stick to a proper diet, your body's repairs will result in a muscle that is larger and stronger than before.
 This is why routine weightlifting adds mass.

 Normal Effects of Weightlifting

 While your body recuperates after a workout, it is normal for your muscles to feel weak and achy.
 During this time, it is hard to tell whether you only feel weak because it is painful to move.
 Typically, the worst symptoms begin 24 to 48 hours after an exercise session and start to disappear after 72 hours, according to the American Council on Exercise.
-Though there are no known methods for eliminating these symptoms, massaging, stretching and taking nonsteroidal anti-inflammatory drugs may offer you some relief.
+This weakness is often accompanied by delayed onset muscle soreness, or DOMS.
+Though there are no fool-proof methods for eliminating these symptoms, massaging, stretching and taking nonsteroidal anti-inflammatory drugs may offer you some relief.

+Continuing to exercise with fatigued muscles can lead to compromised form and possible injury.
 Allow muscles to rest for at least 24 hours after a workout.
 Many weightlifters design their workouts so that they only exercise certain muscle groups on specific days.
-This allows them to work out every day without jeopardizing muscle recovery.
+This allows you to work out every day without jeopardizing muscle recovery.
 A typical workout schedule might call for leg and back exercises one day and chest, shoulder and arm exercises the next.

 150 Characters Max